Alexander Ranaldson Macdonell: Clearances

 Although Scott wrote of Glengarry in his misleading hagiography "He is a kind of Quixote in our age, having retained, in their full extent, the whole feelings of clanship and chieftainship, elsewhere so long abandoned", under his authority timber was felled for sale, the cleared land was leased to sheep farmers and many of his clansmen were forced from the land by increasing rents and evictions.
 He continued the evictions to make way for sheep farmers which his mother began when his father was chieftain, and most of the clan was forced to emigrate to British North America, as part of what was later known as the Highland Clearances.
 Robert Burns wrote a satirical poem about Glengarry in the Address of Beelzebub.

 His life was in stark contrast to his contemporary relative Bishop Alexander MacDonell who did missionary duty in Lochaber and tried to help his clansmen displaced by the substitution of sheep-farms for smallholdings to get employment in the Lowlands.
 In 1794 he organised the formation of the 1st Glengarry Fencible regiment, commanded by his kinsman Glengarry, with himself as chaplain.
-When the regiment was disbanded Father MacDonell arranged a tract of land in Canada in 1804 and went with them.
+When the regiment was disbanded the bishop arranged a tract of land in Canada in 1804 and went with them.